cracker4o/purge-cf-cache-chrome-extension/README.md

 #Changeset

+v1.4.1: Fixed a critical issue when purging domains without a leading sub-domain

 v1.4.0: Changed the design to reflect the new CloudFlare design guidelines.
 Refactored the extension code and optimized the API calls.

 v1.3.6: Added the ability to purge multiple URLs from the options page